 Cleaning out your computer can do wonders for the temperature gauges.
 If your fan speed sounds too high, you may need to open your PC and clean it out.

-Too much dust can clog fans and heatsink fins, but fortunately, cleaning the inside of your computer is easy: Ground yourself by touching metal to avoid electrical discharge to computer parts.
+Too much dust can clog fans and heatsink fins, but fortunately, cleaning the inside of your computer is easy.
+Ground yourself by touching metal to avoid electrical discharge to computer parts.
 Using compressed air from a 6-inch distance, blast away clumps of dust from fan blades, the power supply, motherboard, and all other components.
 For hard-to-reach places, use a Q-tip dipped in >90% isopropyl alcohol.
+Do not turn your PC back on if there is any moisture remaining.

 To fix this, simply remove the heatsink and reapply it to the processor.
 Make sure it’s aligned with the mounting points around the perimeter of the processor and lock it in place using a screwdriver or via tabs, depending on your heatsink.